wise-hub/ldap-go/README.md

 ## Setup
 1. Follow setup folder instructions
-1. Keep .pem and .key files in the same folder as .exe
-3. Use Postman collection for testing
+2. Use Postman collection for testing